 You Get an Invitation for a Second Interview

 With this one, it's easy to tell if the interview was a success.
 Getting asked to come in for a second interview is the best sign that your first one went well!
 Remember, though, don’t let the news get to your head.
 There is a good chance that other candidates are also coming in for round two.

 Embrace your confidence, but don’t dismiss the need to prepare for a second interview just because you think you have the job in the bag.
-Take the time to prepare just as carefully as you did for the first round.
+You'll want to get ready for the interview just as carefully as you did for the first round.

 Your Interviewer Sells You the Job

 If the interviewer spends some time promoting the highlights of the position, the company culture, and why he or she loves working there, this is a good sign.
 Your interviewer probably wouldn’t try to “sell” you the job if he or she had zero intention of considering you for the position.

 Another good sign is when an interviewer asks when you could start work if you were hired.
 Wanting to get an idea about when you can start is a good indicator that you're in contention for the job.

 The Interview Runs Longer Than 30 Minutes

 Did the interviewer spend time asking quality questions, listening to your answers, and discussing the details of the position with you?
 If you felt like you came away with a thorough idea of the position and your interview lasted for more than 30 minutes, consider it a good possibility that the interviewer was interested in hiring you.

-However, in a case where there are multiple interviewers, however, one of them may feel the need to ask questions just to ask them in order to make it seem like they’re doing their job.
+However, in a case where there are multiple interviewers, however, one of them may feel the need to ask questions for the sake of doing so, to make it seem like they’re doing their job.

 You Exchange Contact Information